Home/Projects/Loft Conversion

 When You Will Need Full Planning Permission

-These are the common reasons a loft conversion loses the permitted development route in London and needs a full householder application instead.
+These are the common reasons a loft conversion loses the permitted development route and needs a full householder application instead.

 Conservation areas and Article 4 frequently remove PD for roof alterations